dom-l07/FitnessGym/README.md

 - **multer**: File upload handling
 - **dotenv**: Environment variable management

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## License

-This project is licensed under the ISC License.

 ## Contact

 For questions or support, please contact the development team.